 The players get the opportunity to play as a variety mutated animals, having the ability to chose the species, mutations and special abilities that the character would receive.
 Possible characters range from tiny psychic bunnies to enormous anthropomorphic crocodiles to humanoids with almost no trace of their animal species.

-- Teenage Mutant Ninja Turtles Adventures!: The first game book.
+- Teenage Mutant Ninja Turtles Adventures!: The first supplement, includes an adventure scenario and rules for integrating Super-powers from Palladium's Heroes Unlimited RPG.
 (June 1986)

 - Teenage Mutant Ninja Turtles Guide to the Universe: Revolves around outer space and aliens such as Triceratons.
 (May 1987)

 - Transdimensional Teenage Mutant Ninja Turtles: The last sourcebook to revolve around the original Turtle setting has time- and dimension-traveling adventure with mutant humans and dinosaurs, among other things.
 (April 1989)